shohel02/OpenStack_Threat_Modelling/Keystone/Formatted_Output/Keystone_ThreatAnalysis_AuthToken.md

 >Internet attacker Unauthorized.

 Attack Vectors:
->Restarting Memcache looses token revocation list.
+>What if revocation list becomes stale or empty for some reason at source or at target system.
+Bug[1182920] shows, restarting Memcache looses token revocation list.
 This happens only for PKI tokens with memcache or KVS backend.
 An attacker can use a revoked token if Memcache server restarts.

 Security Weakness:
->With memcached backend, the revoked token  list (revocation list) only lasts as long as the memcached server is up and running.
+>Lacking Integrity and data loss check of the revocation list.
+Do we have proper mechanism to maintain revocation list.
+As for bug[1182920], with memcached backend, the revoked token  list (revocation list) only lasts as long as the memcached server is up and running.
 Thus, if the Keystone server is restarted, all token revocations are dropped, and they will not show up in later token revocation list requests.

 Vulnerable Component:
->Memcache Backend design.
+>Memcache Backend design, data loss prevention mechanism

 Counter Measures:
->Way around is described in See Related Info.
+>Data loss prevention design.

 Extra:
 >Probability: Low